A friend recently shared Daniel Carrillo’s tweet and I had to laugh.

 - On average, Christians are as likely to divorce as everyone else.

-- Some research shows that the “religious” are actually more likely to divorce.
+- Some research reveals the “religious” as more likely to divorce.

-- “Religious conservatives” are more likely to divorce than “religious liberals”
+- “Religious conservatives” divorce more often than “religious liberals”

 - Jewish couples are 97% less likely to divorce